Smith!

-Smith! is a 1969 American Western film made by Walt Disney Productions, directed by Michael O'Herlihy and starring Glenn Ford.
+Smith! is a 1969 American Western film made by Walt Disney Productions, directed by Michael O'Herlihy and stars Glenn Ford, Nancy Olson, Dean Jagger, Keenan Wynn, and Warren Oates.

 Plot

 Native American Jimmyboy flees to a ranch owned by Smith, a white man raised by a Native American.
 Jimmyboy has been accused of a crime by a white man and fears he will not receive a fair trial.
 Smith helps Jimmyboy deal with a cruel sheriff and persuades him to surrender to the local authorities, promising him he will act as a defense witness during court proceedings.